- Personalization

 Omnichannel Personalization: A Comprehensive Guide to Get Started

-Omnichannel personalization is one of the hottest trends in marketing today.
+Omnichannel personalization is one of the hottest personalization trends today.

 And, for a good reason - as consumers shift their spending to online channels and demand a personalized experience regardless of the channel they are using, it’s more important than ever to create personalized experiences across all physical and digital touchpoints.